Lakshmilavanya2001/nova-sonic-with-bedrock-kb/speech-to-speech/repeatable-patterns/bedrock-knowledge-base/README.md

 3. Grant microphone permissions when prompted.

-4. Start asking questions about company benefits to see the Knowledge Base in action:
+4. Start interacting with the system using either text or voice:

+**Text Input Examples:**
+  - Type: "What medical benefits does Aglaia offer?"
+  - Type: "Tell me about the vision coverage in the Aglaia policy"
+  - Type: "What are the retirement benefits at Aglaia?"
+  - Type: "How does the dental plan work?"

+**Voice Input Examples:**
-  - "What medical benefits does Aglaia offer?"
+  - Click "Start Voice Chat" and speak: "What medical benefits does Aglaia offer?"
-  - "Tell me about the vision coverage in the Aglaia policy"
+  - Ask: "Tell me about the vision coverage in the Aglaia policy"
-  - "What are the retirement benefits at Aglaia?"
+  - Say: "What are the retirement benefits at Aglaia?"
-  - "How does the dental plan work?"
+  - Inquire: "How does the dental plan work?"

 ## Testing Knowledge Base Retrieval